How to Make Homemade Chicken Stock and Vegetable Broth

 Is It Worth It to Make Your Own Stock or Broth?

-While it is convenient to buy packaged chicken broth or stock, making your own not only provides better flavor, but is also economical and allows you to control the amount of sodium in your food.
-It's also a great way to make the most of veggie scraps and leftover chicken bones that are destined for the compost.
+While it is convenient to buy packaged chicken broth or stock, making your own not only provides better flavor but is also economical and allows you to control the amount of sodium in your food.
+It's also a great way to make the most of veggie scraps and leftover chicken bones that are destined for the compost–you can use the scraps from things like chicken wings or roast chicken to make the most of everything in your fridge.

 If you do opt for store-bought broth, the most important thing is to find one that pleases your palate.
 Most store-bought broth is high in sodium, delivering close to 1,000 mg per cup!
 Look for stock or broth labeled "reduced-sodium" (averaging 500 mg/cup), "no-salt-added" (averaging 200 mg/cup) or "low-sodium" (140 mg or less/cup).
 Some brands are lower in sodium, but not labeled as such–check the nutrition panel to compare.
 And remember, you can always add more salt if you want.